 If your business is included in the food hygiene rating scheme, you will also be given a sticker to display in your premises and your rating will be uploaded to the Food Standards Agency ratings website.

 If your business receives a rating of 2 or below in the food hygiene rating scheme you will be re-visited in accordance with our enforcement policy.
 Our officers will continue to work with your business in a fair and consistent manner until you meet the required standards to comply with the law.
 We will also try to help you meet your legal obligations without unnecessary expense.

 If your business still does not comply with the relevant standards, enforcement action will be taken where necessary.
 This may mean prosecution when there is a serious breach of the law and when people act irresponsibly.
 This may result in a court appearance and, if found guilty, receiving a fine or even a prison sentence.

-You also have the 'right to reply' about the reason for your rating, where your comments can be published on the website.
-The completed forms should be returned to us.
+You also have the 'right to reply' about the reason for your rating, where your comments can be published on the Food Standards website.